weilueluo/Mosaic-Pics/README.md

 >-  Dimension: 1150 x 2046
 >-  Database: 33k+
 >-  Used: 10k+
->- If you do not have images, I can build it for you, make a issue!

 ![sample image](https://github.com/Redcxx/Mosaic-Pics/blob/master/picture_output/euclidean/picture_0.7.jpg)
 - For demostration purpose, this Image has 30% alpha blended with original, for raw output visits [picture_output](https://github.com/Redcxx/Mosaic-Pics/tree/master/picture_output)